HamzaMalikProjects/ECN340-The-Economics-of-Human-Behaviour-/README.md

 - Applied rational choice frameworks to unconventional topics
 - Strengthened analytical thinking across economic and engineering systems
 - Developed interdisciplinary insights bridging economics, law, and tech

+  ## ⚠️ Academic Integrity

+All work in this repository complies with [Toronto Metropolitan University’s Senate Policy 60 – Academic Integrity](https://www.torontomu.ca/senate/policies/pol60.pdf).
+These labs and project submissions are original, created solely for academic purposes, and reflect ethical academic conduct.

+**Students currently enrolled in this course are expected to strictly follow Policy 60.**
+Use of this material should support learning and not violate course or institutional academic integrity standards.

+---

+© 2023 Hamza Malik